Goondiwindi: Amenities

 Goondiwindi has a range of facilities open to the general public; these include Goondiwindi Waggamba community cultural centre, swimming pool, art gallery, heritage listed custom house museum and a public library.
 The Goondiwindi Regional Council operates a public library in Goondiwindi at 100 Marshall Street.

 Goondiwindi Uniting Church is at 59 Elizabeth Drive (28.5434°S 150.2978°E).
 The church was previously at 13 Moffatt Street.

 Media

 Goondiwindi's weekly newspaper is the Goondiwindi Argus.

-There are several radio stations, including Now FM 88.7, 2VM 89.5,ABC Local Radio, 92.7, Rebel FM 96.3, Breeze FM 98.7, Tourist Radio 88FM.
+There are several radio stations that broadcast to Goondiwindi: ABC Southern Queensland, on 92.7FM, and community based stations, Breeze FM on 98.7,Rebel FM on 96.3, Now FM on 98.3, and 2VM on 89.5 FM.

 Sport

-Goondiwindi has a rugby union team which compete in the Darling Downs Rugby Union competition, against such teams as the University of Southern Queensland Rugby Union Club, Toowoomba Rangers Rugby Union Club, Toowoomba City Rugby Club, Roma Echidnas, the Condamine Cods, the Dalby Wheatmen, the Goondiwindi Emus, the Warwick Water Rats and the University of Queensland Rugby Union Club (Gatton Campus).

-The town is also host to the Goondiwindi Boars Rugby League Club that competes in the Toowoomba Rugby League, the club has produced many great talents with players going on to play in junior representative sides, the QLD and NSW Cup, NRL and International Rugby League competitions.
+Goondiwindi has a rugby union team which compete in the Darling Downs Rugby Union competition.
+A rugby league team, the Goondiwindi Boars, competes in the Toowoomba Rugby League and has produced many great talents with players going on to play in junior representative sides, the QLD and NSW Cup, NRL and International Rugby League competitions.

+An Australian rules football team, the Goondiwindi Hawks (founded 1980), plays out of the Riddles Oval and competes in the AFL Darling Downs competition.